omr-turbo/gc-arrays-tutorial/worksheet.md

 ## Task 0: Implement the array datastructures (30 minutes)

 In this task, you will be defining the basic array data-structures, which we will be later garbage collecting.
 You will be using C++ structs to lay out the Arrays in memory.
-The arrays are required to be simple "standard layout" objects.
+The arrays are required to be simple structs ("standard layout" types in c++ parlance).

 ### The `Splash::AnyArray`, `Splash::Ref`, and `omrobjectptr_t` Types